WilliamBaxter417/Portfolio/Machine Learning/Credit Card Approval/README.md

 ```

 ### 3.2 Imputing the missing data
+Before discussing methods of imputing missing values in the training and testing datasets, we elaborate on our aforementioned choice of imputing the missing values over omitting those samples as a whole.
+As the total number of samples (690) comprising the original dataset is already small, then omitting any entirely could detract from the performance of the ensuing ML model.
+On the other hand, as only approximately 0.61% of the available values are missing, one could argue on reasonable ground for their omission.
+However, conventional practice in most cases is to provide the predictive model with as much training data as possible so as to maximise support during the learning stage.
+Additionally, any remaining features from those samples containing missing values would still contribute towards fine-tuning the underlying ML algorithm and improving the robustness of its predictive modelling.
+In conjunction, the decision to remove outliers from any dataset is typically context dependent and is often left to the designer's discretion.
+Given how the features of this dataset most likely reflect those characteristics outlined in Section 3.1 (gender, age, debt, marital status, etc), we deem it appropriate to preserve any outliers and for their inclusion during the training and testing stages of the ML models.

-- After splitting the data into its training and testing sets, we are now ready to perform data imputation.
-As ```nan``` values are used to indicate any missing data, we first inspect the distribution of ```nan``` values  across all columns of the training and test datasets.
+With these justifications in mind, we are now ready to perform data imputation on ```Xtrain``` and ```Xtest```.
+As ```nan``` values are used to indicate any missing data, we first inspect the distribution of ```nan``` values  across all columns of ```Xtrain``` and ```Xtest```.
 ```python
 Xtrain.isna().sum()
 Xtest.isna().sum()